mertkipcak/LiftOff/README.md

 ## Phase 4: Task 2

-added type hierarchy for control related classes where both ExactControl and SmoothControl extends Control and they implement rightAction and leftAction differently.
+Added type hierarchy for control related classes where both ExactControl and SmoothControl extends Control and they implement rightAction and leftAction differently.

 ## User Stories